bbauska/W3Cx-3of5/README.md

 <h3 id="ch1-5-4">1.5.4 Microdata Tools</h3>

-There are many tools available (most are free) that you can use for generating, visualizing and debugging microdata.
-We list some of them in this page, but feel free to share the tools you find / like in the forums.
+<p>There are many tools available (most are free) that you can use for generating, visualizing and debugging microdata.
+We list some of them in this page, but feel free to share the tools you find / like in the forums.</p>

 <h4>Microdata generators</h4>